nehrwein/project-happy-thoughts/README.md

 # Happy Thoughts

 In this project I created my own positive Twitter-version, called "Happy thoughts".
-It's connected to a simple API provided by Technigo.
+It's connected to an API that I was building in another project.

 ## The problem